ivarozelin/Python/README.md

 # Task 1: Resellers sales for August
 - Description: A 3rd party company provides you every month with the data that contains the sales of your brand new bavarage named "Ginger Beer" in Bulgaria where you conduct a conmpetion among your re-sellers who will win the first prize of 50 000 USD.
-- Input data: You will be receiving lines in the following format: "{reseller}-{quantity}-{total amount}" until you receive "data is provided".However, you might have lines that are invalid because the reseller left the competion.
+- Input data: You will be receiving lines in the following format: "{reseller}-{quantity}-{bottle price}" until you receive "data is provided".However, you might have lines that are invalid because the reseller left the competion.
 Such lines will be display in the format {reseller}-left".
 - Specification: the data you receive is accumulative - this means the sales of the reseller each day includes the sales from previous day(s).
 - Requirements: